HSA Figures Show a 23 per cent Decline in Workplace Fatalities in 2018

 It is the responsibility of your employer to provide a safe working environment.
 When an employer fails in their statutory duties and obligations, and the consequences are the death or injury of an employee you may be entitled to compensation.

-If you or a loved one, has been the victim of a workplace accident, please phone 01 87 444 22 and a client care executive will be happy to help you.
+If you or a loved one, has been the victim of a workplace accident, please phone 01 87 444 22 or fill in our enquiry form and a client care executive will be happy to help you.